 - 1. Use at least 3 people to unpack the package.
 Check that the excavator is intact and free of any damage.
-The cover and frame of your excavator should arrive uninstalled. - 2.
+The cover and its frame of your excavator should arrive uninstalled. - 2.
 Remove the bolts located around the four corners of the driver's seat.
-There should be 2 on each of the front right and left corners and 2 on each rear left and right corners. - 3.
-Have two people lift the cover and its frame to where it should be installed.
-Align the holes on the frame base with the ones on the excavator.
+There should be 4 on each of the front right and left corners and 1 on each rear left and right corners. - 3.
+Have two people lift the cover and its frame to where id should be installed.
+Align the holes on the frame base with the ones on the excavator. - 4.
+Tighten the bolts.